Songs for You

-Songs for You is the fourth studio album by American singer Tinashe, released independently through her own label Tinashe Music Inc. on November 21, 2019.
-It is the first project since her departure from RCA Records in February 2019.
-The project features collaborations with Ms Banks, 6lack, and G-Eazy.
-The album has received positive reviews, with publications praising her creativity, production and songwriting, as well as for releasing music independently.
+Songs for You is the fourth studio album by American singer Tinashe and was released independently via her own record label, Tinashe Music Inc., on November 21, 2019.
+It marks her first album after leaving RCA Records that same year and following her agreement for a music management deal with Roc Nation.
+Songs for You includes previously unreleased tracks from her abandoned 2018 project Nashe, together with new songs that she wrote and recorded in her home studio in Los Angeles.

+To promote the album, the singles "Die a Little Bit" (featuring Ms Banks), "Touch & Go" (with 6lack) and "Save Room for Us" were released, along with music videos, listening parties, and a planned North American tour.
+Upon its release, the album was favourably reviewed by music journalism, whom highlighted Tinashe's creative independence, the album's cohesion, and her versatility across different styles.
+Commercially, Songs for You reached number 147 on the US Billboard 200 and peaked at number 20 on the US Top R&B Albums chart.

 Background

 After Tinashe's previous album Joyride was released, she started recording her follow-up mixtape.
 The mixtape was based on Tinashe's alter-ego, Nashe.
 Both Tinashe and Hitmaka, an executive producer on the mixtape, promoted Nashe through snippets of songs from the track list.
 Further promotion continued with its singles, "Like I Used To" and "Throw a Fit", both of which used the mixtape's artwork.
 Promotion for Nashe was ceased for unknown reasons; however, speculation arose after Tinashe posted a screenshot on Instagram of a page error from RCA's website with a broken heart as the caption to the post.
 According to Hitmaka, the mixtape was shelved.
 The cancellation of Nashe, described as a "failed course-correction" by Paper, became a turning point in her decision to depart from RCA, among other reasons.
 In February 2019, Tinashe's then-manager Mike Nazzaro announced her departure from RCA, citing: "We initiated for her to be released.
 It was a positive split for her.
 It's giving her back creative control."
 After her departure, HotNewHipHop.com published an article reporting that she was in the midst of a bidding war with multiple major labels.
 Tinashe would eventually sign a management deal with Roc Nation on November 7, 2019.
 Her new team includes Roc Nation's artist management Simonne Solitro.

 Songs For You features three songs — "Link Up", "Feelings", and "Cash Race" — originally intended for Tinashe's 2018 summer project Nashe, produced by Hitmaka.
 MadeinTYO was originally featured on the tracklist after it was teased throughout the listening parties, but the collaboration was scrapped after the producer gave the beat to another artist.